AlexeyLobanov1/AlexeyLobanov1/README.md

 ---

 #### Experience:
-Admiral Studios - January 2023 - present
+Outsourcing Company - January 2023 - present
-The only QA in the team with 3 Developers
+ *The only QA in the team with 3 Developers
-Testing of basic functionality of websites
+ *Testing of basic functionality of websites
-Root cause analysis of bugs
+ *Root cause analysis of bugs
-Testing page design in figma
+ *Testing page design in figma

 ---